 Developer TV dashboard

 This Developer dashboard displays a project burndown and release tracker to keep the DevOps team on the same page.
 This TV dashboard also displays unresolved issues, WIP limits, and feature versus bug investment to monitor website performance and tackle any issues that come up right away.
 View Klipfolio's live DevOps Dashboard.

 Sales teams operate in a fast-paced, high-pressure environment that demands they stay up-to-the-minute on the latest opportunities and challenges.
 The following example is our Salesforce Dashboard.

-Salesforce is your automated CRM solution, and your sales team can't seem to get enough of it.
-They want to be dialed into the latest opportunities, be notified when an important deal is closed, and know the status of new leads.
+Salesforce is an automated CRM solution.
+Sales teams want to be dialed into the latest opportunities, notified when an important deal is closed, and know the status of new leads.
 And most of all, your sales team wants that data to be in real-time and easily accessible.
 View Klipfolio's live Salesforce Dashboard.

 Originally published March 31, 2021, updated Mar, 31 2021